intelsmartedgeons/docs/product-overview.md

 ## How It Works

 Experience kits are built on top of Kubernetes, a production-grade platform for managing containerized workloads and services.
 Experience kits customize and extend the Kubernetes control plane and edge node with microservices, third-party applications, extensions, and optimizations.
-The control plane node and one or more edge nodes form an Intel® Smart Edge edge cluster.
+The control plane node and one or more edge nodes form an Intel® Smart Edge cluster.

 [![Smart Edge Logical](images/seo-node.png)](images/seo-node.png)